Here’s the Mindsprings news for November and December 2018 and a look ahead into 2019.

 What’s been happening

-Summer is a time of retreat here at Mindsprings.
+Autumn is a time of consolidation here at Mindsprings.

 Excerpts from the Holy Island retreats will eventually surface in the Mindsprings Podcast which is available all year round…